QuantumBFS/ZXCalculus.jl/docs/src/index.md

 ## GSoC

-This package is for *Google Summer of Code 2020*.
+This package is a *Google Summer of Code 2020* project.

 ## Package Features

-As an implementation of ZX-calculus, these following features are available like the Python implementation [`PyZX`](https://github.com/Quantomatic/pyzx).
+As an implementation of ZX-calculus, these following features are available similar to the Python implementation [`PyZX`](https://github.com/Quantomatic/pyzx).
 - Building up and manipulating ZX-diagrams
 - Simplifying ZX-diagrams with specific rules